troperville

 "Alice, alas, I cannot divorce myself from TV Tropes!"

-They (young actors) see TV movies.
-They see Life Time movies.
+"They [young actors] see TV movies.
+They see Lifetime movies.
 They think that's melodrama.
-They don't know the true fun of ever-escalating emotions building up to a volcanic pitch!
+They don't know the true fun of ever-escalating emotions building up to a volcanic pitch!"

 Quentin Tarantino on Douglas Sirk melodramas.

 It's usually associated with everyone acting like a Large Ham, but it's actually about specific emphasis on any dramatic situation.
 This is done by amping up the perceived scale and emotional response on everything.
 Basically, every little hurdle becomes a mountain, every setback a tragedy of Greek proportions, and the official couple will be Star-Crossed Lovers over the tiniest things, usually thanks to outside interference and Poor Communication Kills.
+The difference between melodrama and drama is that the latter aims for realism; the conflict(s) are based on more logical and reasonable events and usually tend to have more calmer moods.

 Note that this isn't the same as stage actors speaking loudly and making broad movements.
 That's just a necessity of stage acting.
-This is when the actors portray the characters (or the characters are written as) being akin to teenager with a very small, Soap Opera scale world.
+This is when the actors portray the characters (or the characters are written as) being akin to teenagers with a very small, Soap Opera scale world.
 Every success, kiss, and snub will carry the sting of a legendary story.
 Essentially, what to us would be a pinprick gains the pathos of a rending wound.

-A Sub Trope of Rule of Drama.
+A Sub-Trope of Rule of Drama.

 Contrast Dull Surprise.